matsveyenak/matsveyenak/README.md

 ### hi all 👋

-🙂 I’m a Junior Android Developer at Capgemini now
+🙂 I’m a Middle Android Developer at Capgemini now

 🌱 enjoy Android Development and UX Design